dulingo

 Eligibility Criteria to Study in the UK

-International students must be aware of the following essential requirements to study in the UK:
+International students must know the essential requirements to Study in the UK:

 • Copy of a valid passport

-• Students must complete their undergraduate or postgraduate studies with a minimum of 65% – 70% marks, as per University norms.
-This will ensure that they have enough knowledge and skills to pursue their studies successfully.
+• Students must complete their undergraduate or postgraduate studies with a minimum of 65% to 70% marks, as per University norms.
+Moreover, this will guarantee that they have enough knowledge and skills to pursue their studies successfully.

-• Some universities also specify that students must have a minimum CGPA above 3.0 on 4 point scale or equivalent while applying for their graduate level programs.
+• Some universities also specify that students must have a minimum CGPA above 3.0 on a 4-point scale or equivalent while applying for their graduate-level programs.

 • TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System) and C1 Advanced (Certificate in Advanced English).